This post may contain affiliate links, view our disclaimer for details.

 If you’re feeling a little fancy, but you don’t want to exert a ton of effort, I have the perfect brunch or breakfast recipe for you!
-As a kid, I LOVED cream cheese danishes.
-I remember them being sweet, creamy, and flakey.
+As a kid, I loved cream cheese danishes.
+I remember them being sweet, creamy, and flaky.

 Step by Step Instructions

 STEP 2: Make your cream cheese filling.
-I use vegan cream cheese (I prefer the Trader Joe’s brand if you live in the US), vegan egg replacer (I prefer Bob’s Red Mill brand), powdered sugar, vanilla, and corn starch.
+I use vegan cream cheese (I prefer the Trader Joe’s brand if you live in the US), powdered sugar, vanilla, and cornstarch.

 STEP 3: Make your vegan pumpkin pie mixture.
-To make this you’ll combine pumpkin puree, pumpkin pie spice, vegan egg replacer (again, I prefer Bob’s Red Mill brand), corn starch, brown sugar, and vanilla.
+To make this you’ll combine pumpkin puree, pumpkin pie spice, cornstarch, brown sugar, and vanilla.

 Assembly Time